 - PublishingFeatureEnabled: The publishing features are not compatible with the modern page feature, which is a requirement due to the modern home page being set.
 If the publishing capabilities are not used on your site then you can disable them.

 - ModernPageFeatureDisabled: Because the site gets a modern home page after group-connection creation, it's important that the modern homepage feature is enabled.
-Use the remediation steps outlined in Transform classic pages to modern client-side pages to fix this.
+Use the remediation steps outlined in Transform classic pages to modern pages to fix this.

 - PrivateGroupButEveryoneUsedOutsideOfAdminOwnerMemberGroups: The scanner proposes to create the group either as private or public, and it does this based on the existence of the everyone claims inside the SharePoint site's administrators, owners, or members groups.
 However, you may have used the everyone claims outside of these groups, which is indicated by this warning.
 Typically this is fine, use this warning to evaluate whether you want to change a group from private to public.

-- SubSiteWithBrokenPermissionInheritance: If you have subsites with unique permissions, these do not inherit the permissions defined on the connected Office 365 group.
+- SubSiteWithBrokenPermissionInheritance: If you have subsites with unique permissions, these do not inherit the permissions defined on the connected Microsoft 365 group.
 Since Office 365 services that come via the group do not apply to sub sites this typically is not an issue.

 With that filter applied let's have a look at why a site is not ready.

-Office 365 Group Connection blockers
+Microsoft 365 group Connection blockers